aitcheno/dms1_blog/posts/blog-post-w03s1.md

 3. Prepare a brief written introduction to your work.
 It should explain your general concept and intentions with the work in a clear, concise, and professional manner.

+This piece is a reflective self-portrait which explores my lack of trajectory last year, and now the hopeful, positive feelings I have about starting the Digital Media course.

 4. Place this introduction into the description of your draft on YouTube or Vimeo.
 Double-check that the link is ready for sharing in class during the next session.